developepper/capsaicin/docs/tickets/roadmap.md

 - branch and commit preparation
 - `gh` integration for PR creation
 - explicit completion flow from `pr-ready` to `done`

-## Planning-To-Implementation Continuity

-Close the operator gap between approved plans and active implementation work.

-Candidate areas:

-- one command or UI action that materializes an approved plan and immediately starts the implementation loop on the first ready ticket
-- better handoff summaries from approved plan to active implementation queue
-- explicit operator controls for when materialization should stop versus continue into execution
-- clearer status views connecting planning approval to implementation kickoff

 ## Workflow Policy And Capability Modeling